 - Proper colored vests.

-- Marshalling wands – lighted wands or light stick for low-light operations.
+- Marshalling wands – lighted wands or light sticks for low-light operations.

 - Radios and headsets.